 The Trust offers advice and support for both patients and visitors.
-Here you will find information on these services and how to access them, and also ways you can get involved to help make improvements.
+This website provides information on these services and how to access them, and also ways you can get involved to help make improvements.

-Any concerns/complaints raised will not in any way prejudice treatment or care provided by the Trust.
+Any concerns or complaints raised will not in any way prejudice treatment or care provided by the Trust.
 If you feel this to be the case then please do not hesitate to contact us and let us know your concerns.

 Always speak to ward or clinic staff if you:

 - are unhappy or concerned with an aspect of the Trust’s services.

 Most often, our staff can deal with your enquiry straight away.
 If you feel they cannot help or you do not wish to speak to them you can contact the Patient Relations service.